paunik/ScrollMagic/WARNING: tween was overwritten by another.md

 ## Description
 This error occurs when two tweens animate the same property of an element and are triggered in short succession.

 A common example for this is using one scene to fade an element in and another to fade it out.
 If the user scrolls very fast past them or uses the `home` and `end` keys to jump past them, visual errors occur like the element being stuck at 10% opacity.

 The phenomenon was first adequately discussed in [Issue 145](https://github.com/janpaepke/ScrollMagic/issues/145).

 ## Explanation
 In GSAP a tween will overwrite any previously running tween, as soon as it is triggered and has conflicting parameters.
 This is default behavior due to the setting of [`TweenLite.defaultOverwrite`](http://greensock.com/docs/#/HTML5/GSAP/TweenLite/defaultOverwrite/).
-Since the first tween most of the time has already entered render state and rendered its first frame, when the second is triggered, this will be the faulty start position for our second tween (and the explanation for the 'stuck at 10% opacity' behaviour).
+Since the first tween most of the time has already entered render state and rendered its first frame, when the second is triggered, this will be the faulty start position for our second tween (and the explanation for the 'stuck at 10% opacity' behavior).

 ## Solution
 There are three possible approaches to resolve this issue: